 Cawthorne Neighbourhood Development Plan

-Following the recent examination into the Cawthorne Neighbourhood Development Plan we have decided to accept the recommendations of the independent examiner and submit the plan to referendum.
+Following the examination of the Cawthorne Neighbourhood Development Plan we've decided to accept the recommendations of the independent examiner and submit the plan to referendum.
 Find out more on the Cawthorne Neighbourhood Development Plan webpage.

 Penistone Neighbourhood Development Plan